Tuesday, September 14, 2021

 Who is Eligible for Services?

 In order to qualify for services within the CMSU system, you must live within the boundaries of Columbia, Montour, Snyder or Union Counties in the Commonwealth of Pennsylvania.
-If you do not live in one of these four counties, you are not eligible for County-funded services.
-Call the County Courthouse for the county you live in to determine if they offer similar services if you want County funding.
+If you do not live in one of these four counties, you are not eligible for County-funded services with CMSU.
+Call the County Courthouse for the county you live in to contact similar services in your home county of residence.

 What is Mental Health?